 Range three risks relevant to the support worker’s role.

-3.2 Indicators of actual or potential abuse, neglect and violence are identified in terms of reportable symptoms.
+3.2 Indicators of actual or potential abuse, neglect, and violence are identified in terms of reportable symptoms.

-Range types of abuse, neglect and violence may include but are not limited to – active neglect, financial, passive neglect, physical, psychological, self-harm, sexual;
+Range types of abuse, neglect and violence must include – trapping;

+may include but is not limited to – active neglect, financial, passive neglect, physical, psychological, self-harm, sexual;

 evidence is required of a minimum of two indicators for two types of abuse, neglect or violence.